-According to the acclaimed Reformation scholar and theologian Heiko Oberman...
+According to the acclaimed Reformation scholar and theologian Heiko Oberman:

-"the basis of Luther's anti-Judaism was the conviction that ever since Christ's appearance on earth, the Jews have had no more future as Jews." -Heiko Oberman, "The Roots of Anti-Semitism in the Age of Renaissance and Reformation," Philadelphia: Fortress Press, 1984, p.46.
+The basis of Luther's anti-Judaism was the conviction that ever since Christ's appearance on earth, the Jews have had no more future as Jews.39

 In other words, from this quote, we can clearly see how the root of Luther's anti-Semitism was Replacement Theology - the view that Israel no longer has a future in God's plan.
 Unfortunately, this did not end in the centuries surrounding the Middle Ages and the Reformation.
-Instead, it set the foundation for the later anti-Semitism that fueled the Nazi persecutions of the Jews in the 1900's.
-In his book "The Rise and Fall of the Third Reich," William L. Shirer wrote...
+Instead, it set the foundation for the later anti-Semitism that fueled the Nazi persecutions of the Jews in the 1900s.
+In his book The Rise and Fall of the Third Reich, William L. Shirer wrote:

-"It is difficult to understand the behavior of most German Protestants in the first Nazi years unless one is aware of two things: their history and the influence of Martin Luther.
+It is difficult to understand the behavior of most German Protestants in the first Nazi years unless one is aware of two things: their history and the influence of Martin Luther.
 The great founder of Protestantism was both a passionate anti-Semite and a ferocious believer in absolute obedience to political authority.
 He wanted Germany rid of the Jews.

-Luther's advice was literally followed four centuries later by Hitler, Goering and Himmler."
+Luther's advice was literally followed four centuries later by Hitler, Goering and Himmler. $^{40}\,$